Fogo9/CircleArea/README.md

 * The pi value is 3.14 and is defined with double.

-* The radius and center angle values ​​of the circle are taken from the user.
+* The radius and center angle values of the circle are taken from the user.

 * Area, perimeter and center area formulas are defined.

-* The area of ​​the circle segment is found by entering the area of ​​the circle and the center angle values.
+* The area of the circle segment is found by entering the area of the circle and the center angle values.

 <br />